SR-HetGNN:Session-based Recommendation with Heterogeneous Graph Neural Network: Abstract

 \section{Abstract}

-The purpose of the Session-Based Recommendation System is to predict the user's next click according to the previous session sequence.
+{The Session-Based Recommendation System aims to predict the user's next click based on their previous session sequence.
 The current studies generally learn user preferences according to the transitions of items in the user's session sequence.
 However, other effective information in the session sequence, such as user profiles, are largely ignored which may lead to the model unable to learn the user's specific preferences.
-In this paper, we propose a heterogeneous graph neural network based session recommendation method, named SR-HetGNN, which can learn session embeddings by heterogeneous graph neural network (HetGNN), and capture the specific preferences of anonymous users.
+In this paper, we propose SR-HetGNN, a novel session recommendation method that uses a heterogeneous graph neural network (HetGNN) to learn session embeddings and capture the specific preferences of anonymous users.
 Specifically, SR-HetGNN first constructs heterogeneous graphs containing various types of nodes according to the session sequence, which can capture the dependencies among items, users, and sessions.
-Second, HetGNN captures the complex transitions between items and learn the item embeddings containing user information.
-Finally, to consider the influence of users' long and short-term preferences, local and global session embeddings are combined with the attentional network to obtain the final session embedding.
-SR-HetGNN is shown to be superior to the existing state-of-the-art session-based recommendation methods through extensive experiments over two real large datasets Diginetica and Tmall.
+Second, HetGNN captures the complex transitions between items and learns the item embeddings containing user information.
+Finally, local and global session embeddings are combined with the attentional network to obtain the final session embedding, considering the influence of users' long and short-term preferences.
+SR-HetGNN is shown to be superior to the existing state-of-the-art session-based recommendation methods through extensive experiments over two real large datasets Diginetica and Tmall.}